 A bit more accessible, though no less professional, is William Blundell’s The Art and Craft of Feature Writing.
 With all your high quality investigation and information gathering, you still need to know how to shape it into a coherent and powerful story.
 A lot of this will be familiar if you are a writer, but you could learn a thing or two from a former WSJ editor.

 What can we do to stop our downward spiral into editorial-as-fact, celebrity-trivia-as-news hell?
 Besides not clicking on meaningless crap on Facebook (yes, maybe we can turn our algorithms against our oppressors), how about just subscribing to a newspaper?
 It’s pretty cheap.
-You’ve got the LA Times or NY Times or WSJ or maybe a local paper.
+You’ve got the LA Times or NY Times or The Washington Post or maybe a local paper.
 No doubt any news source is going to have some measure of bias, but they stick that bias on the editorial page.
 They have histories and reputations that – believe it or not – they really care about.
 And yeah – I have bias, too, but I must not rid the room of argument by only listening to folks I already know I agree with.

 Well, I could, but then I wouldn’t really know what’s going on, would I?